The FourFourTwo Preview: Everton vs Crystal Palace

 Facts and figures

-- Everton have won 3 and lost 0 of the last 5 meetings with Palace in all competitions.

-- The Eagles have failed to find the net in 5 of their last 7 away games in the Premier League.
+- Crystal Palace have lost 2-0 in 5 of their last 11 away matches.

-- Palace last won back-to-back Premier League away matches since November 1997.

-- The Toffees have won 7 successive Premier League matches at Goodison Park – they last won 8 home league games in a row in April 1990.
+- Crystal Palace have lost all 7 of their trips to top-half teams this season whilst scoring just twice.

 More FFT Stats Zone facts • Find the best odds with Bet Butler